nauam/Courses/docs/learning/howto/custom-script-plugin-hello-world.md

 This will:

-- Check for changes in our plugin source files, and if so, copy a new plugin zip into the running QW Control container.
+- Check for changes in our plugin source files, and if so, copy a new plugin zip into the running Rundeck container.
-- Push all the QW Control yaml config in `qwcontrol-project` to the running QW Control server.
+- Push all the Rundeck yaml config in `rundeck-project` to the running Rundeck server.
-- Push the keys in `qwcontrol-project/key-storage` to the Key Storage.
+- Push the keys in `rundeck-project/key-storage` to the Key Storage.

 With this command, you can iterate on your plugin or job configuration without having to stop and start the Docker environment.
 Additionally, it will only push the config that has changed.